Ellis County-Wayne McCollum Detention Center

 Satellite View of Ellis County-Wayne McCollum Detention Center

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Ellis County-Wayne McCollum Detention Center so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

-The WMDC is a detention center located at 300 S Jackson St Waxahachie, TX which is operated locally by the Ellis County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The McCollum Detention is a detention center located at 300 S Jackson St Waxahachie, TX which is operated locally by the Ellis County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Ellis County accepts inmates from surrounding towns, Waxahachie Police Department, and the US Marshal's Service.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for Texas here.

 Inmate Locator